thadguidry/respec/Shorthands-Guide.md

 Each of these special character combinations, as well as what behavior they trigger, are detailed below.

-<small>Note that only WebIDL identifiers are case sensitive.</small>
+Note: Only WebIDL identifiers are case sensitive.

 | **Type**                                         | **Syntax**              | **Examples**                                          |
 | ------------------------------------------------ | ----------------------- | ----------------------------------------------------- |